drakhshaniaram/PowerDimensionCzar/README.md

 result2 will be like `{"BankAccount", "CardNo", "Customer", "ExpenseType", "FixedAsset", "MainAccount", "Vendor", "Worker"}`

 # GetLedgerDimensionFromOffsetAcc
-Recieves a desired offset account and return the corresponding LedgerDimension.
+Recieves a desired offset account and returns the corresponding LedgerDimension.
 ```csharp
 static void TEST_GetLedgerDimensionFromOffsetAccs(Args _args)
 {